xet7/cloud-pricing-api/README.md

 # Cloud Pricing API

 This project aims to create a GraphQL cloud pricing API.
-Currently only AWS resources are supported, but future support for other cloud vendors is planned.
+Currently supports AWS & Google, future support for other cloud vendors is planned.

 Infracost has a hosted version of this service.
 To get an API key [download infracost](https://www.infracost.io/docs/#installation) and run `infracost register`.